fusionx1/newrelic-image-capture-headless-chrome/README.md

 # New Relic Image Capture on NodeJS
-This is a prototype in capturing newrelic metric using headless chrome
+This is used to image capture newrelic metrics using headless chrome and NodeJS

 ## Requirements
 1. Install nodejs.
 Node.js is a platform built on Chrome's JavaScript runtime for easily building fast and scalable network applications. - https://nodejs.org/en/download/